a5221985/tutorials/Embedded_Systems/embedded_systems_programming_on_arm_cortext_m3_m4_processor.md

 	4. `make`

 ### OpenOCD and Debug Adapters ###
+1. Downloading and debugging executable

+		Host               Dev Board/Microcontroller
+		.elf --download--> Flash

+	1. After this we can run the program
+2. Methods:
+	1. Host Interface: USB
+	2. In-Circuit Programmer/ Debugger (Debug adapter)
+		1. It is a hardware
+		2. It does protocol convertion
+			1. Host protocol to native target protocol
+	3. Target Interface: SWD or JTAG (Target)

 ### Steps to Download Code Using OpenOCD ###
 ### Using GDB Client ###
 ### C Standard Library Integration ###